Tail Behaviour of Mexican Needlets: Introduction

-It is important to remark that in \cite{gm2} the authors obtained an analogous expression for the $n$-dimensional sphere, limiting their investigation to the case of the shape parameter $s=1$.
-In this paper we will extend this bound for any choice of $s\in \mathbb{N}$; our argument exploits a technique similar to the one used by Narcowich, Petrushev and Ward in \cite{npw1} (see also \cite{marpecbook}, \cite{npw2}).
+It is important to remark that in \cite{gm2} the authors obtained an analogous expression for the $n$-dimensional sphere, limiting their investigation to the case of the shape parameter $s=1$, which can be linked to the spherical Mexican hat wavelets (see Remark \ref{scodellerlink} and \cite{scodeller}).
+In this paper, we will extend this bound for any choice of $s\in \mathbb{N}$.
+Our argument exploits a technique similar to the one used by Narcowich, Petrushev and Ward in \cite{npw1} (see also \cite{npw2} and the textbook \cite[Section 13.3]{marpecbook}).
+Furthermore, an analogous method was developed in \cite{mcewen4} to establish concentration properties of spin directional wavelets.
 In our proof, we will also exploit the analytic form of the weight function to compute exactly its Fourier transform in terms of Hermite polynomials; this will also allow us to investigate explicitly the roles of the resolution level $j$ and of the shape parameter $s$.
+We also establish bounds on the $L^p$-norms of the Mexican needlets, depending on the resolution level $j$ and on the scale parameter $B$ (see Corollary \ref{coronorms}).
+Furthermore, in Proposition \ref{delta_s} we provide an explicit connection between Mexican needlets with different shape by means of the spherical Laplacian operator.

 The plan of this paper is as follows.
-In Section \ref{sec:costr} we recall the definition and some pivotal properties of Mexican needlets while in Section \ref{sec:loc} we exploit our main theorem and some auxiliary results.
+In Section \ref{sec:costr} we recall the definition and some pivotal properties of Mexican needlets; in Section \ref{sec:loc} we exploit our main theorem while Section \ref{sec:aux} collects some auxiliary results.